35 cheap or free web design resources

 Upwork is a website that makes it easy for you to search for freelance designers (and other types of freelancers) and quickly see a snapshot of their rates and experience.
 Unlike 99designs, you’ll work closely with one designer on the project, who you can choose based on the reviews, rate, and profile you browse on the website.

 Freelancer gives you a choice between two options.
-You can either post a project with details on what you need and a set budget, then choose your designer based on the bids submitted; or you can run a contest like you would on 99designs for a set rate and choose the design you like best.
+You can either post a project with details on what you need and a set budget, then choose your designer based on the bids submitted; or you can run a contest as you would on 99designs for a set rate and choose the design you like best.
 Either way, the site helps connect you with their network of freelancers in order to affordably get the design work you need.

 Make Your Own Designs